 Edit your parents’ kitchen clutter as much as possible.
 If your parents have lived in their home for a long time, there’s a good chance that a lot is going on in their kitchen.
 As extraneous objects can cause confusion, tripping hazards, mental strain and more, decluttering can be an essential safety strategy for seniors.
 Consider the day-to-day use that your parents will require of their kitchen and leave out only those objects that your parents use frequently.
 Make sure that everything needed is easy to access and in good condition.

 Keep your parents involved with low-impact cleaning tasks.
 With realistic consideration for your parents’ levels of mobility, ask them to help out—it’ll help them be aware of their ongoing maintenance needs and keep them apprised of where their go-to tools are.
 For example, you can likely ask your parents to help care for natural-stone countertops and floors.
-Just make sure you get an easy-use formula that does most of the heavy work by itself, and equip your parents with microfiber cloths and mops with long handles, so they have everything they need for success.
+On the list should be: products that make the kitchen safe for elderly, such as an easy-use formula that does most of the heavy work by itself, and equip your parents with microfiber cloths and mops with long handles, so they have everything they need for success.

 Brainstorm a manageable cleaning routine to boost kitchen safety for your elderly parents.
 Kitchen cleanliness isn’t just about aesthetics.
 Your parents’ countertops need to be spotless and sanitary to help your parents stay healthy.
 Before you leave, stock your parents’ cleaning cubbies with one or two simple-to-use stone-care products, such as a good cleaner and a safe polish, and make sure they know not to attempt any DIY projects (even if your mom swears by lemon or vinegar for granite countertops; stay away!
 These highly acidic products can cause severe damage to natural stone).